 7. Regarding the GWA analysis, to me, there are more severe issues.
 I'm OK with using the whole-genome marker-specific shrinkage regression method to fit the data.
 The question is whether this really supports the conclusions thereafter.
 This is a discovery problem, so as in all GWAS, population structure is an essential confounder that should be considered and corrected, but it is not done here.
 All the signals revealed by permutation could be confounded with population structure, namely, a structure was mapped instead of causal loci.
 I'm surprised that a standard mixed model GWAS was not used for this discovery analysis.
 Without a proper discovery phase or validation study, the subsequent fine-mapping analysis and candidate gene analysis are meaningless and cherry-picking.
-The polygenicity conclusion is thus not properly justified either. <Response>(Corwin & Kliebenstein, 2017, Chan et al., 2011, Kooke et al., 2016, Brachi et al., 2015)
+The polygenicity conclusion is thus not properly justified either. <Response> We have completely rerun all of the analyses with GEMMA to conduct a mixed model analysis with population structure correction as requested by the reviewer and included a suite of supplemental figures.
+These show that the exact same general conclusions about genetic architecture arise about specificity of the interaction, polygenicity and all other major conclusions.
+As expected GEMMA came up with different putative causal loci.
+However as we had noted in the citations and text of the previous manuscript, controlling for population structure in a mixed model is not a panacea to solve all problems as it introduces a major false negative error rate (Corwin & Kliebenstein, 2017, Chan et al., 2011, Kooke et al., 2016, Brachi et al., 2015).
+We did work to refine our analysis by querying for putative causal loci that were identified by both algorithms suggesting that they are stronger candidates than ones found by either approach.
+As noted, these did agree with a general function in virulence.
+Unfortunately, there is not a vast body of molecular characterization of genome wide virulence activities; there is not a large body of known causal loci to use for a comparison.
+There is also not a ready-made collection of standing mutations to order for large validation studies.
+We agree that these would be important for a follow-up study but given the biological system it is not readily achievable in a single manuscript that is not inherently focused on the specific causal loci.

 8. Figure 5a, 'the level of overlap exceeds the expected overlap' - is the difference significant?
-There must be a way to provide p-value. <Response>
+There must be a way to provide p-value. <Response> Within the figure, we have provided the line that shows the maximal overlap expected by permutation at each overlap level.
+This shows that this is larger than maximally expected using 1000 permutations of the data.